John Spottiswood (reformer): Life

-John Spottiswood, (various spellings), was a Scots reformer and Church of Scotland superintendent for Lothian.
-He was born in 1510, the second son of William Spottiswood of Spottiswood (killed at Flodden in 1513), by Elizabeth Pringle, daughter of Henry Hop-Pringle of Torsonce, The family trace back to Robert Spottiswood who possessed the barony of Spottiswood, Berwickshire, in the reign of Alexander III.
-John Spottiswood was incorporated in the University of Glasgow in 1534, and graduated M.A. in 1536.
+John Spottiswood (various spellings) was a Scots reformer and Church of Scotland superintendent for Lothian.
+He was born in 1510, the second son of William Spottiswood of Spottiswood (killed at the Battle of Flodden on 9 September 1513), by wife Elizabeth Pringle, daughter of Henry Hop-Pringle of Torsonce.
+The family trace back to Robert Spottiswood who possessed the Barony of Spottiswood, Berwickshire, in the reign of Alexander III.
+John Spottiswood was incorporated in the University of Glasgow in 1534, and graduated MA in 1536.
 He intended to study for the church, but the persecution of heretics in Glasgow gave him such a distaste for theology (Woodrow, Collections, i.
 72) that in 1538 he went up to London with the intention of applying himself to some other business.
 Here, however, he came under the influence of Archbishop Cranmer, who admitted him to holy orders.
 He remained in London till 1543, when he returned with the Scots nobles taken prisoners at Solway Moss, residing mostly with the Earl of Glencairn.
 In 1544 he was employed by the Earl of Lennox in negotiations with Henry VIII relative to the marriage of Lennox to Lady Margaret Douglas, the king of England's niece.
 By Sir James Sandilands, a zealous reformer, he was in 1547 presented to the parsonage of Calder comitis (now divided into the parishes of Mid-Calder and West Calder).
 No doubt he became an intimate friend of Knox when Knox stayed some time with Sir John Sandilands at Calder House in 1555; and he seems to have been altogether dominated by Knox's personality.
 In 1558 he accompanied Lord James Stewart, afterwards the Regent Moray, to witness the marriage of Queen Mary of Scotland to the dauphin of France.

 On the institution of ecclesiastical superintendents by parliament in July 1560, he was nominated superintendent of Lothian and Tweeddale (Knox, i.
 87), and he was admitted in the following March without resigning his charge at Calder.
 He was also in 1560 named one of a committee to draw up the First Book of Discipline.
 In Quentin Kennedy's "Compendious Ressonyng" in support of the mass, he is referred to as profoundly "learnit in the mysteries of the New Testament" (Knox, Works, vi.
 167).
 As the superintendent of Lothian and Tweeddale—which included Edinburgh and the most important part of southern Scotland—Spottiswood was a prominent figure in the ecclesiastical politics of the time, although rather as the mere representative of other leaders—Knox, of course, especially—than as himself a leader.
 The fact that on several occasions he wished to be relieved of the duties of superintendent would seem to indicate that personally he would have much preferred a quiet life at Calder.
 True, he gave as a reason that he had received no stipend; but it was not the stipend that he craved.